Wild Arctic Keta Salmon

 - Product of USA (Alaska)

-Arctic keta salmon is distinguished by its subtle color, firm flesh, and very high omega-3 levels, which rival those in king salmon and exceed the omega-3 levels in sockeye, silver, or pink salmon.
+Arctic keta salmon is distinguished by its subtle color, firm flesh, and very high omega-3 levels, compared with other keta, and even with king salmon.

 It’s ideal for those who prefer mild-flavored salmon, and lends itself to seasonings and flavors ... such as our signature seafood marinades and rubs.

 Those features result from the fact that Arctic keta roam further, and undergo longer migrations, than any other salmon of their species.

 The native Iñupiat people live just north of the Arctic Circle, and have long relied on keta salmon (Oncorhynchus keta).

 They catch keta salmon by hand in Kotzebue Sound … a 7,000 square-mile arm of western Alaska’s Chukchi Sea.

 Fed by the pristine waters of the Noatak, Selawik, and Kobuk Rivers, the nutrient-rich Kotzebue Sound provides an ideal habitat for ocean-caught keta.